 2. What are your qualifications?

-Todd has a bachelors of science in business administration from Drake University, majoring in Finance and Accounting, as well as Management.
+Todd has a bachelor of science in business administration from Drake University, majoring in Finance and Accounting, as well as Management.
 He is a Certified Financial Planner, Certified Public Accountant, Personal Financial Specialist, Behavioral Financial Advisor, and is Certified in Blockchain and Digital Assets.
 He also holds a series 7 and series 66 securities license.

 3. What financial planning services do you offer?